ekfiagbedzi/RockPaperScissors/README.md

 ### Environment setup and libraries installed
 I first created a virtual environment using python's `venv`, and installed the following libraries using `pip` containing libraries;
-Tensorflow: For Machine Learning
+`Tensorflow`: For Machine Learning
-Keras: For Machine Learning
+`Keras`: For Machine Learning
-OpenCV-python: For computer vision
+`OpenCV-python`: For computer vision
-Numpy: For numerical computing and image manipulation
+`Numpy`: For numerical computing and image manipulation

 The code for the game has been wrapped up in a funciton called RockPaperScissors